LendBook/lendbook-docs/docs/others/questions.md

 LendBook protocol is still under construction.
-It is developed by the Breaking Lab team.
+It is developed by the Breaking Labs team.

 We aim to develop a protocol that meets real user needs.
 So we're listening to all our future users. **If you have any feedback on LendBook, please don't hesitate to share it with us !**